 - The new SFZ instrument will now appear in VirtualKeyboard's 'Sounds' drop-down list with its folder name.

-This plugin is available in VST and AU formats.
+This plugin is available in VST, AU and AAX format.

 Available for Windows 10+ and MacOS 10.13+